-Same simulation applied to systems with 2 GHz Channels and less stringent characteristics (such as an antenna with lower side lobes) provides significantly higher values for percentage.
-An example is given in Figure 6), where the effect of DFS and ATPC is also shown.
+Same simulation applied to systems with 2 GHz channels and less stringent characteristics (such as an antenna with lower side lobes) provides significantly higher values for percentage.
+An example is given in Figure 6) where the effect of DFS and ATPC is also shown.